Waushara County sees a 65.2 percent voter turnout

 Waushara County had 12,160 registered voters, or a 65.2 percent turnout, vote in the fall general/presidential election held on Nov.
 8.

-The municipalities with the highest voter turnout were the City of Berlin with 78.26 percent of eligible voters participating, followed by the Town of Saxeville, 76.6 percent; Town of Mt.
+The municipalities with the highest voter turnout were the City of Berlin, (Ward 7) with 78.26 percent of eligible voters participating, followed by the Town of Saxeville, 76.6 percent; Town of Mt.
 Morris, 75.21 percent; and Town of Oasis, 75.16 percent.
 The lowest voter turnout was in the Village of Redgranite with only 45.22 percent, followed by the City of Wautoma, 46.2 percent.

 Local unofficial vote results for races: